 - Privacy shutter for camera

 - Wall mountable base stand

 A budget single-line phone that might not have the thrills of other VoIP devices, but does offer great value.
-With a single SIP line, this is a phone best suited to environments with low call volumes.
-Despite the price tag, you can expect a decent suite of features, such as call hold, three-way conferencing, SMS and anonymous calling.
+With dual SIP lines, this is a phone best suited to environments with low call volumes.
+Despite the price tag, you can expect a decent suite of features, such as call hold, three-way conferencing, SMS, and anonymous calling.

 - Compatible with headsets

 If you're looking for a phone to integrate with your Microsoft Office 365 system, the Polycom CCX 600 integrates with Microsoft Teams and Skype.
 You'll get a 7-inch touch screen, as well as Bluetooth connectivity, two USB ports, and a powerful chip that enables advanced noise cancelling tech.
 For built-in video chat, you can upgrade to the Polycom CCX 700, although the best web conferencing software might be a better option for you.

 This is a seriously updated, modern phone system with lots of features and a hefty price point to go with it.
 Make sure you actually need all these features before deciding to go with the Polycom CCX 600.
 Still, if your company relies on Microsoft Teams, it could be a seriously impressive addition to your business.